 If you love mousse for dessert as much as we do, check out all of my creamy gluten free mousse recipes!

-This easy gluten free mousse recipe is dairy-free, except for the white chocolate chips.
+My new mousse recipe is light and fluffy, and it is really easy to make!
+This easy mocha mousse recipe is dairy-free, except for the white chocolate chips.
 If you can find vegan white chocolate chips, you could definitely make this fully this easy mocha mousse vegan.

 Are you ready to give this simple mousse recipe a try?